 Last Updated on

 Lots of websites hate proxies, many block them but there’s only a few who spend a serious amount of resources banning them.
 Ticketmaster is one of those companies who spend an awful lot of time and effort stopping anyone accessing their site using a proxy.
-Indeed there’s hardly any company who is as aggressive as them, probably only Instagram who spend as much blocking, detecting and banning proxies (excepting perhaps the Chinese Government).
+Indeed there’s hardly any company who is as aggressive as them, probably only Instagram who spend as much blocking, detecting and banning even dedicated proxies (excepting perhaps the Chinese Government).

-Their rationale is simple, they want only real users buying tickets and then only a couple each.
+Their rationale is simple, they want only real users to buy tickets and then only a couple each.
 They say this is to protect customers and artists, but in reality it’s likely protecting their profits is the number one incentive.
-Whatever the reasons, if you want to buy a few extra tickets or use a Bot to purchase them for you – there’s only a small amount of proxies that will actually work, here’s what to look for.
+Whatever the reasons, if you want to buy a few extra tickets or use a Bot to purchase them for you – there’s only a small amount of Ticketmaster proxies that will actually work, here’s what to look for.

 Free and Open proxies